thesoftwarejedi/TSJ.Ektron.Linq/README.md

 Ektron API into .NET's QueryProvider syntax.
 This framework accepts an expression created using simple lambda syntax and parses it into Criteria objects and calls to the Manager set of APIs as appropriate.
 If you have ever used the Entity Framework this usage should be familiar to you.
-At this time, only "ContentData" is made available but the framework is laid for other Manager objects from the Framework to be added going forward.
-I plan on adding them, and additional functionality, as needed.
+The code currently blindly smashes together The Property enums and Data classes hoping that the enum name matches a Data property.
+Obviously a better way needs to be done - but this works for many situations, and so I release it as an open idea.

 The summary of EktronContext, which is our only public entry point, describes it best: